crazycodeboy/react-native-splash-screen/README.md

 }
 ```

-3. Update the MainApplication.java file to use `react-native-splash-screen` via the following changes:
+3.Update the MainApplication.java file to use `react-native-splash-screen` via the following changes:

 ```java
 public class MainApplication extends Application implements ReactApplication {